-Comparing options on SuperMoney won’t hurt the applicant’s credit score because SuperMoney’s lending partners perform a soft credit pull as part of the prequalification process.
+Comparing options on SuperMoney won’t hurt your credit score, because SuperMoney’s lending partners only perform soft credit pulls, not hard inquiries.

-You can view interest rates and reviews for all our top lenders right here, but here are a few of our favorites to check out.
+You can view interest rates and reviews for all our top lenders right here, but here are a few of our favorites.

-- LightStream, which is part of SunTrust bank, is a reputable and well-reviewed lender with ultra low refinance APRs.
-The catch is LightStream only accepts borrowers with good to excellent credit.
+- LightStream, a part of SunTrust bank, is a reputable and well-reviewed lender with ultra low refinance APRs.
+The catch?
+LightStream only accepts borrowers with good to excellent credit.

 - OpenRoad Lending offers competitive interest rates that enable auto owners to save an average of $100 a month on payments.
 There are no application fees or other hidden costs.

 - LendingClub is a marketplace lending platform that connects borrowers with lenders.
-It has helped over 1.5 million customers reach their financial goals so far.
-Like the other leading companies, you can apply online without hurting your credit.
+It has helped millions of customers reach their financial goals.

 - Autopay aims to make car loans simple, fair, transparent, and friendly.
 The average Autopay customer who refinances their auto loan saves $165 per month and reduces their APR by 50%.